kbilsted/CodeQualityAndReadability/Articles/Readability/OptimalIndentSizeForCodeReadability.md

 ### 4.2.
 Recommendation: A single statement pr. line
 Another way of making it hard to scan down code is to have two statements on one line.
+This is often done when the "if" and the "then" part takes up less space than the max. line length.
 Like the Linux coding guideline says: *"Don't put multiple statements on a single line unless you have something to hide"**.
-That is, avoid coding style like
+That is, **avoid** coding style like

 ```C#
 if (a > 10 && b > 5) doSomethingA();
 if (c < 5 || c+3+b == 6) doSomeB();
 ```

 In effect we are dealing with an indention size of 1.
-And as pr. our previous recommendation to use indent size of 4, we are breaking that rule-.
+And as pr. our previous recommendation to use indent size of 4, we are breaking that rule.

 The code is much easier to scan if it looks like